Xion/gae-signals/README.markdown

         ], reliable=True)
 ```
 This increased the overhead to two memcache calls **per signal**, along with at least two more calls due to using
 a memcache-based synchronization lock.
-Therefore using the default ("weak") delivery mode is recommended, and default.
+Therefore using the default ("weak") delivery mode is recommended.

 ### Minimalizing contention